wp-plugins/basic-comment-quicktags/readme.txt

 1. Install and activate the plugin.
 2. Visit your <em>Discussion Settings</em> page.
 3. Look for 'Quicktags' and check boxes as desired.
+(Comments are activated by default)

 == Screenshots ==